 How many welfare plans does an employer have?

-A plan sponsor should determine whether it sponsors one or more welfare benefit plans for Form 5500 reporting purposes.
-A plan sponsor must review the governing documents and actual operations to determine if the welfare benefits are provided as a single welfare benefit plan or separate welfare benefit plans.
+An employer needs to understand how many welfare benefit plans it sponsors for Form 5500 reporting purposes.
+To make this determination, the plan sponsor must review the governing documents and actual operations to see if the welfare benefits are provided as a single welfare benefit plan or separate welfare benefit plans.
 If more than one plan exists, a plan sponsor should consider adopting a welfare wrap plan document to consolidate the benefits into a single welfare benefit plan, resulting in one Form 5500 filing.

 What penalty relief is available?

-Late Forms 5500 generally may be filed under the DOL’s Delinquent Filer Voluntary Compliance (DFVC) Program, which provides reduced penalties if late returns are filed prior to written notification by the DOL of a failure to file timely.
+Plan sponsors who find out that they have failed to file all of the necessary Forms 5500 generally may file their missing Forms under the DOL’s Delinquent Filer Voluntary Compliance (DFVC) program.
+The DFVC program allows for reduced penalties if late returns are filed before an employer receives written notification from the DOL of a failure to file the Forms.

-If you have questions about whether you are required to file a Form 5500 for your welfare plan, or if you would like assistance filing a Form 5500 or making a submission through the DOL’s DFVC Program, please contact Laura Taylor at Laura.Taylor@plantemoran.com or 616.643.4025.
+If you have questions about whether you’re required to file a Form 5500 for your welfare plan, or if you would like assistance filing a Form 5500 or making a submission through the DOL’s DFVC program, please contact Laura Taylor or Nichole Bechard.